-As a digital marketer, we expect you know all about the General Data Protection Regulation, better known as GDPR, but here are a few links to helpful resources and a very brief reminder of what it means to you as an Emarsys customer.
+As a digital marketer, we expect you know all about the General Data Protection Regulation, better known as GDPR, but here is a very brief reminder of what it means to you as an Emarsys customer.

 The most important things for you to know as an Emarsys customer